SchizoDuckie/DuckieTV/README.md

 Due to changes to the Google Chrome Web Store security rules (Dec 2019), Dtv is no longer being accepted as an extension app.

 Currently the only way to run Dtv as a Chrome extension, is to manually install it under the development mode extensions page.

+**Due to Chromium 119 no longer supporting Web SQL (The database that Dtv uses) you will only be able to use Dtv on browsers that are at Chromuim 118 or older.**

 See [Installing DuckieTV Nightly Chrome Browser Extensions](https://github.com/SchizoDuckie/DuckieTV/wiki/How-to-Install-a-Development-version-of-the-DuckieTV-Chrome-Browser-Extension-NIGHTLY) for details.